interledger/web-monetization-extension/docs/DEVELOP.md

 Go through the [README](../README.md#setup) to learn about the setup & build process and how to load the built extension into browsers.

+### Test Wallet

+To use the extension, you'll need access to a wallet that supports Open Payments.
+Use [Interledger Test Wallet](https://wallet.interledger-test.dev/), as it won't cost you real money - its sole purpose is testing.
+Sign up for the test wallet, and get yourself a wallet address.

+During the sign up process, it'll ask you for KYC details.
+As it's a test wallet, there's no real KYC.
+The only real information you need to provide is a valid email address and phone number, as you'll get a confirmation email and SMS.
+For other form fields, you can fill in any random data.
+For documents, even a blank piece of paper will do.
+For the liveness check, you can try your luck finding a 3D model of a human face, or give up and turn on the camera towards you.
+Your KYC will be approved automatically almost immediately.

 ### Configuring IDE/code editor

 Use whatever IDE/code editor you're comfortable with.